bparanj/crystal/electronics/design/hello-world.md

 This circuit demonstrates the most fundamental principle of electronics: a closed loop that allows electrons to flow from the negative terminal of the power source, through the load, and back to the positive terminal of the power source.

-Key points about this simple circuit:
+Key points:

 - It's a closed circuit, meaning there's a complete path for the current to flow.
 - The battery provides a potential difference (voltage) that drives the current.
 - The load (resistor in this case) offers some resistance to the flow of current, converting electrical energy into another form (usually heat in a simple resistor).

 This basic circuit forms the foundation for understanding more complex circuits.
-By adding more components or altering the arrangement, we can create a wide variety of electronic devices and systems.
+By adding more components or altering the arrangement, we can create a wide variety of electronic devices.

 This basic circuit could indeed be considered the "Hello World" equivalent in electronic circuits.